 Luckily my Skype interview went well and I was offered the placement.
 I decided to start in two weeks time and committed to almost six weeks.
-I was excited to return to Field BC.
+I was excited to return to Field.
 I had briefly passed through a couple of summers earlier and I had wanted to return ever since.
 I just didn’t think it would be so soon.

 Field is a small historic town of 200 residents that is located in Yoho National Park, in the Canadian Rockies.
 Field started life as a railway town back in the late nineteenth century and it still has strong ties to the railroad with railroad bunkhouses being located there and trains passing through at all times of the day.

-My Help X placement was in Field’s only hostel: the small, boutique Fireweed Hostel.
-I was to work three x eight hour days per week, mostly cleaning and checking people in with a bit of landscaping thrown in.
+My Help X placement was in the small, boutique Fireweed Hostel – the only hostel in Field, BC.
+I was to work three eight hour days per week, mostly cleaning and checking people in with a bit of landscaping thrown in.

 It’s pretty standard for Help Exchanges at Hostels, Inns, Lodges etc to not include food so even though I would still need to buy my own, I was excited to work in another hostel after my great experience Help Exchanging at the Squilax HI Hostel in Shuswap Lake a couple of years ago.

-Then, within fifteen minutes of leaving Golden, we had entered Yoho National Park.
+Then, within fifteen minutes of leaving Golden, we entered Yoho National Park.
 I was back in the mountains and they were even more beautiful than I remembered.
 So was Field.

-Downtown Field BC consists of a cafe called The Siding, a Pottery Studio, a Post Office, the Community Centre and a Restaurant/Bar called Truffle Pigs which is part of the Kicking Horse Lodge.
+Downtown Field, BC consists of a cafe called The Siding, a Pottery Studio, a Post Office, the Community Centre and a restaurant/bar called Truffle Pigs which is part of the Kicking Horse Lodge.
 And that’s it.

 Field is very much a cat town.
 There are so many cats here and most of them are more than happy to let you give them a bit of affection.
 My favourites were Star and Apollo who would come and hang out with me at the hostel when I working.